 Before we get into the crux of the topic, you need to know some basic charting techniques.

 When the stock changes its direction, it forms a pivot point.
-The highest point of the candle is called pivot high and the lowest point of the candle is called the pivot low as indicated in the image above.
+The highest point of the candle is called the pivot high, and the lowest point of the candle is called the pivot low, as indicated in the image above.

 Support and Resistance

 Support and Resistance are the most important and most used concepts of technical analysis all over the world.
 Pivots create support and resistance levels.
 Check out the images below.